Rome Noon Optimist Club hosts 59th pancake breakfast

 The Rome Noon Optimist Club are known for their various youth projects throughout Rome, such as their oratorical competition, where local students can get the chance to compete in public speaking at the state level and win scholarship money.
 Last year, the Optimist Club helped an Armuchee High School student win $7,500 in scholarship money at a regional competition.

-The club funds youth recognition programs and a dozen local initiatives including Grands Who Care, The Foundation Camp, Summit Quest, Cops for Kids and the Vacation Reading Program at Sara Hightower Library.
+The club funds youth recognition programs and a dozen local initiatives including Grands Who Care, The Foundation Camp, Summit Quest, Cops for Kids and the Vacation Reading Program at Rome-Floyd County Library.

 The club doesn’t only work with local youth but also hosts two banquets honoring first responders and local law enforcement.